cedar-policy/cedar/README.md

 ## Quick Start

-Let's write a super simple Cedar policy and test it:
+Let's put the policy in policy.cedar and the entities in entities.json:

-policy.txt
+policy.cedar
 ```
 permit (
   principal == User::"alice",